Love is Purple

 Appleby Book 3

-He’s a wealthy barrister and lord of his own English manor, but Marc Lewis desperately needs a wife.
+Marc Lewis may be a wealthy barrister and lord of his own English manor, but he desperately needs a wife.
 His prestigious career hangs in the balance, and only a well-connected marriage will salvage it.
 A duchess or countess will do but a simple village girl will not.

 Life has taught Sophie Harrington that no man will ever choose her.
 But one day when fate throws the hottest man ever at her, this little village mouse can’t help but sit up and roar.